nperez0111/miami-dade-property-scraper/README.md

 ### How to change specificDate to be the date you want
 1. Open options.json in your preffered text editor
 2. See "startDate"
- a.
-Go to "year" change to the desired year on the right hand side of the `:`
+  2. (a) Go to "year" change to the desired year on the right hand side of the `:`
- b.
-Go to "month" change to the desired month within the `"`'s
+  2. (b) Go to "month" change to the desired month within the `"`'s
- c.
-Go to "day" change to the desired day on the right hand side of the `:`
+  2. (c) Go to "day" change to the desired day on the right hand side of the `:`
 3. See "endDate" - Repeat proccess above
- a. "useCurrentDate" allows you to use the current date as the end date for the program
+  * "useCurrentDate" allows you to use the current date as the end date for the program
 4. See "selection"
- a.
-This allows you to make a list of the files you are searching for.
+  * This allows you to make a list of the files you are searching for.
 5. "selectFiles"
- a.
-If `true` will search the files specified in "selection" if `false` will search all possible files
+  * If `true` will search the files specified in "selection" if `false` will search all possible files

 # Technical Reminder